qpdf/qpdf/manual/cli.rst

    require the global data.

 :samp:`--overlay options --`
    Overlay pages from another file onto the output pages.
-See :ref:`ref.overlay-underlay` for details on overlay/underlay.
+See :ref:`overlay-underlay` for details on overlay/underlay.

 :samp:`--underlay options --`
    Overlay pages from another file onto the output pages.
-See :ref:`ref.overlay-underlay` for details on overlay/underlay.
+See :ref:`overlay-underlay` for details on overlay/underlay.

 Password-protected files may be opened by specifying a password.
 By